 This taught me that everything can be learned, as long as we make a conscious decision to open ourselves to the process and seek the information that we need to evolve.
 We’re fortunate to be living in the information age, where all kinds of knowledge is at our disposal.
 When you follow your curiosity and adopt the learner’s mindset, you’ll hone your instinctual capacity to be wise.

-Understanding the nuanced difference between intelligence and wisdom will make it simpler for you to figure out the exact steps you need to take to acquire and embody each trait.
+Understanding the nuanced difference between intelligence and wisdom will make it easier to figure out the exact steps you need to take to acquire and embody each trait.

 All religious and spiritual teachings extol the virtue of wisdom.
 It’s seen as a spiritual superpower – an evolutionary portal which leads us closer to elevated forms of consciousness and transcendence.
 In the real world, wisdom not only results in more joy and peace in life, but it inspires you to demonstrate kindness, and compassion to all living beings.